Magnolia Midwifery LLC | Homebirth and Wellness Care with CNM in your Connecticut home

 Mama Natural Birth Course Logo

-The Mama Natural Birth Course is designed to help you succeed in your natural, unmedicated birth.
+The Mama Natural Birth Course is designed to help you prepare for a physiologic birth.
 It was created by bestselling pregnancy author and childbirth educator, Genevieve Howland and a Midwife.
 Discover if the Mama Natural birth course feels like a good fit for you.
 Consider starting birth classes around 28 weeks.

 Client Portal Login